Workplace holiday safety

 - Refrain from placing extension cords in high-traffic areas of your workplace, or under rugs, carpets or furniture.

 - Never attempt to extend the length of an extension cord by connecting it to another extension cord.

 - Never nail or staple extension cords to walls – doing so may damage existing wire insulation.

 - Don’t place extension cords in walls or ceilings, as this can cause the cords to overheat.

-If your workplace is hosting a potluck to celebrate the holidays, keep these safety tips from the U.S. Department of Agriculture in mind:
+If your workplace is hosting a potluck to celebrate the holidays, keep in mind these safety tips from the U.S. Department of Agriculture: